LighthouseUK/jerboa/README.md

 TODO: mention defaults and their behaviour e.g. page_templates

 ## Renderers
-Jerboa uses jinja2 for template rendering.
+Jerboa uses jinja2 for template rendering by default.
 It works well with App Engine and it has an easy to learn syntax, making it ideal for use by designers who perhaps aren't familiar with coding/python.

 A minimal config for jinja2 might look like the following: